 As discussed in Global pharmaceutical trade section, a trade balance refers to the difference between the value of a country’s exports to other countries compared with imports from them.

-The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK - at £5bn per annum according to the latest figures.
-This is greater than any other industrial sector in the UK
+The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK - at £2.8 billion per annum according to the latest figures.
+This is greater than any other industrial sector in the UK.

-In 2012, the pharmaceutical sector's contribution to the balance of trade was the greatest of nine major industrial sectors, up from fifth in 1975 and in 1990.
+In 2013, the pharmaceutical sector's contribution to the balance of trade was the third greatest of nine major industrial sectors, up from fifth in 1975.

 Click here for a larger versionNote: Data subject to revision.
 Sectors displayed are top and bottom 10 in terms of trade balance OHE calculations performed in 2014.
 Based on HM Customs and Excise data.
 The pharmaceutical sector's trade balance compared with other industrial sectorsSource: HM Revenue and Customs, UK Trade Info, released February 2014